Cohabitation Agreement Solicitors

 If there are sections that you are not happy with, as solicitors we can help you in negotiating with your partner to find an agreement that benefits you both.

 If you are faced with a significant lifestyle change, it’s important that your cohabitation agreement is updated to reflect this.
 For example, if you and your partner have a child together.

-As cohabitation lawyers, we can help you make amendments to your cohabitation agreement that take into account these life changes but that still favour your interests.
+As family law experts, we can help you make amendments that take into account these life changes but that still favour your interests.

 Excellent value for money

-We are able to offer our clients fixed fees for cohabitation agreements where matters are simpler, such as providing making amendments to an already established cohabitation agreement.
+We are able to offer our clients fixed fees where matters are simpler, such as providing making amendments to an already established agreement.
 Fixed fees help to provide our clients with complete certainty over the costs.